Corporate Governance

 1. Board of Directors

-The Board of Directors shall have a personnel structure giving thoughtful attention to a good balance among specialties, experience, and other factors, regardless of gender, nationality or age, and the size of the Board of Directors shall be set so as to ensure prompt decision-making and appropriate oversight of business execution.
+The Board of Directors shall have a personnel structure giving thoughtful attention to a good balance among specialties, experience, attribute, and other factors, and the size of the Board of Directors shall be set so as to ensure prompt decision-making and appropriate oversight of business execution.
 In addition, one-third or more of the Board of Directors shall consist of Independent Outside Directors with extensive experience and broad insight in order to secure the appropriateness of business execution and to increase the effectiveness of oversight.

 The Board of Directors shall identify the skills necessary to improve its effectiveness, and disclose the status of fulfillment of such skills.